DigixGlobal/etc-redemption/README.md

 1. Public announcement of *snapshot* and *activation* block made
 1. After the snapshot block, RTC is deployed to ETC and balances are minted
+1. Balances published to IPFS, confirmed by script & community
-1. Balances are confirmed, activation block is set, admin changed to Multisig
+1. Activation block is set, admin changed to Multisig
 1. RTC is funded by Multisig (using top-up)
-1. Activation block occurs (automatically, in 24 hours)
+1. Activation block occurs (within 24 hours)

 ### Redemption